denshade/imageMapAug/README.md

 # imageMapAug

-This simple plain vanilla javascript library allows you to highlight areas on an imagemap with minimum intervention and dependencies.
+This simple plain vanilla javascript library allows you to highlight multiple areas on an imagemap with minimum intervention and dependencies.

 ```